Overcoming Trials

 Someone once coined the phrase, “God will never give you more than you can handle.”
 I’m not sure who first spoke these words, but they don’t align with God’s character or the realities we face in our lives.
 God often gives us more than we can handle as a way of teaching us to rely on his sufficiency.

-As I held my baby girl and kissed her fuzzy head in the hospital room, God reminded me of nine short words: “For when I am weak, then I am strong” (2 Corinthians 12:10).
 I knew he was not asking me to equip myself for the calling of motherhood.
 He wasn’t calling me to perfection or self-sufficient strength; instead, he was teaching me to trust him.
 He reminded me that he would give me all I needed to care for our child.

 That moment in the hospital took place more than eleven years ago, but I remember it often.
 It has become an anchor on my journey of parenthood.
-Every time I start to doubt my ability to raise my children, I remind myself that my weakness is the perfect platform for God to show up in his power.
+Every time I start to doubt my ability to raise our children, I remind myself that my weakness is the perfect platform for God to show up in his power.
 He provides all I need for every step of this journey.

 God is not calling you to hold your world together either.
 You might feel weak and entirely insufficient in some realm of your life.
 Remember this: Your weakest areas are the precise places where God is waiting to move and make his power known.